 Your sales page needs a headline, right?
 Make it an offer visitors can’t refuse.
 Lead with a benefit of the product or service, then mention what you’re selling.

-For instance, let’s say I want to sell a bicycle.
-I might use a headline like this: “Be Faster and Safer Than Your Cycling Pals With the [Name of Bike].
+For instance, let’s say I want to sell an email app.
+I might use a headline like this: “Get to inbox zero within 15 minutes.”

 3. Build your conversion funnel and optimize it

 The sales page should represent part of your overall conversion funnel.
 The funnel itself needs to be designed around your audience.

 Funnels look different based on customer behavior.
 For instance, there’s typically a shorter funnel when you’re selling running shoes than if you’re marketing a high-end racing bicycle.